GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 Here's what you need to know:

-* If you’ve tried the Auto Dark Theme Origin Trial, there’s a new way to [opt out at a per element level](#autodark-opt-out).
+* If you’ve tried the Auto Dark Theme origin trial, there’s a new way to [opt out at a per element level](#autodark-opt-out).
 * There’s now support for [COLRv1](#colrv1), an evolution of the COLRv0 font format.